ShiningLab/POS-Tagger-for-Punctuation-Restoration/README.md

 Training...
 Loss:0.9846:   1%|█▊                                                                                                                                                                                                    | 5/559 [00:02<03:30,  2.63it/s]
 ```

+## Demo
+Please find the inference demo in ***main.ipynb***, where we show how to employ an example checkpoint to restore punctuations for test samples.

 ## Note
 1. It takes time to prepare POS tags for the first time running.
 2. There will be a warning regarding hugging face tokenizer with parallel processing.
 Just ignore it or rerun the ***train.py*** with the same ***config.py***.